 Even though prescribed Controlled Substances are closely monitored by DEA and other agencies, scrutiny stops once the patient leaves the pharmacy.
 Patients cannot be held accountable for their behavior because reliable tools do not exist.

-The problem continues to accelerate rapidly, resulting in over $100 billion dollars in excess healthcare costs per year.
+The problem continues to accelerate rapidly, resulting in nearly $200 billion dollars in excess healthcare costs per year. [ref]

 Prescription drugs are the new street drugs.